Everything you need to know from the basics through advanced features

 Add Page Breaks

 You can also insert a page break into any of the content editors by clicking the page break control:

 Assessment Generator supports the creation of custom reports for specific assessments.
-If your requirements for your report cannot be accomodated by our out-of-the-box reporting functionality, we will work with you to create a custom report that will meet your unique needs.
+If our out-of-the-box reporting functionality cannot accommodate your requirements for your report, we will work with you to create a custom report that will meet your unique needs.
 We create custom solutions for a one-time development fee that depends on the size and complexity of the report.